Vegetam/AIProductManager/README.md

-# AIProductManager
+# AI ProductManager
-AI Product Manager
+Projects that I have done to achieve the nanodegree about the AI Product Manager